change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 the setup for this lesson.
 Take a look at your Desktop to confirm that your output is accurate.

-As you may now see, using a bash shell is strongly dependent on the idea that your files are organized in a hierarchical file system.
+As you can see, using a bash shell relies on a hierarchical file system organization which is important for effective work management.
+While you can store many files in your home directory, similar to stacking papers on a desk, it's not an efficient approach.
-Organizing things hierarchically in this way helps us keep track of our work: it's possible to put hundreds of files in our home directory, just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

 Now that we know the `data-shell` directory is located on our Desktop, we can do two things.